rf20008/TheDiscordMathBotRepo/PRIVACY_POLICY.md

 "me/I" means @rf20008 (however, when there are more maintainers, this will definitely change)

 ## Why I store your data

 Storing data you voluntarily submit to the bot, and data from the Discord API, is required for this bot to work.

 ## What data I store through this application

 Data I store through this application include data from the Discord API, problems submitted, quizzes submitted, quiz problems submitted, deletion votes to problems, quiz submissions submitted.
 We may also store quiz gradings (and comments).

+# Licenses you give me
+As mentioned in my terms of service, I mentioned that whenever you give me things I or my bot needs to process, you provide me and my bot a perpetual, survival, irrevokable, worldwide, royalty free, license with enough rights to do the things that I and my bot might need to do.
+However, you don't necessarily transfer ownership to me, and you still get credit for this problem wherever the bot shows it Also, the license you give me will survive the termination of this bot and/or your relationship with me.

 ## Disclosure of your data